How to Deal With an IRS Bill You Can’t Pay in Full

 The IRS typically allows a five- or six-month extension of time to file a tax return, but that extension does not grant additional time to pay the tax due.
 An extension gives you more time to file, not to pay.
 You are obligated to calculate the amount owed and pay that by the original due date of the return, even if you’re not yet ready to file.

 If you don’t pay 90% of the tax due by the deadline, the IRS charges a failure-to-pay penalty.
 That penalty is generally 0.5% per month on the unpaid balance, and it begins accruing the day after taxes are due.
-You’ll also be charged interest on any unpaid tax from the due date of the return until the balance is paid in full.
+They’ll also charge interest on any unpaid tax from the due date of the return until the balance is paid in full.
 Interest rates are determined quarterly based on the federal short-term rate plus 3%.

 Simply put, file on time and pay as much as you can to reduce penalty and interest charges.
 After that, it’s time to consider payment arrangements.